U.S. senators defend selling shares before coronavirus crash

 The controversy swirled as negotiations continued on a rescue plan for the reeling economy, after Republicans made a $1 trillion opening bid that included payments of up to $1,200 for many Americans.

-However, Senate Democratic Leader Chuck Schumer said Friday evening that the talks could spill into Saturday.
-The Democratic House leader, Speaker Nancy Pelosi, was involved in the talks on behalf of the House.
+After negotiating late into the evening, senators and administration officials told reporters they would not reach a deal for a bill on Friday as they had hoped.
+But they were to meet again on Saturday to try to pass a bill quickly.

-Aid to small businesses hard-hit because customers are staying at home appeared to have the broadest level of agreement, according to Republican Senator Marco Rubio.
+Aid to small businesses hard-hit because customers are staying at home appeared to have broad support.
+But the sides were struggling with issues including Democrats’ demand for a major expansion of the unemployment insurance system and state governors’ call for $150 billion to help respond to the virus.

-But serious disagreements weighed on the talks over issues including Democrats’ demand for a major expansion of the unemployment insurance system and state governors’ call for a $150 billion fund to help them respond to the virus.
+“Both sides have some issues that are important priorities and it takes some time to check,” Democratic Senator Ron Wyden told reporters.

-Reporting by Doina Chiacu, Susan Cornwell, Richard Cowan, Susan Heavey, Mark Hosenball, Lisa Lambert, David Morgan and Patricia Zengerle; Writing by Patricia Zengerle and David Morgan; Editing by Scott Malone, Jonathan Oatis and Daniel Wallis
+Reporting by Doina Chiacu, Susan Cornwell, Richard Cowan, Susan Heavey, Mark Hosenball, Lisa Lambert, David Morgan and Patricia Zengerle; Writing by Patricia Zengerle and David Morgan; Editing by Scott Malone, Jonathan Oatis, Daniel Wallis and Gerry Doyle